 Some of those things require a larger cutting area.

-A Silhouette Cameo 4 has the ability to cut without a mat.
-(A mat is a sticky sheet of plastic that you place the material you’re cutting on) You can cut paper and vinyl without a mat with a Silhouette.
+A Silhouette Cameo 4 has the ability to do matless cutting.
+(A mat is a sticky sheet of plastic that you place the material you’re cutting on) You can cut paper and vinyl without a cutting mat with a Silhouette.

 When you are cutting without a mat, you can cut things that are 12 inches x 10 feet.
 When cutting with a mat, you can cut up to 12″ x 24″.